IgniteUI/igniteui-docfx/en/components/tabbar.md

 </igx-bottom-nav>
 ```

 The above code creates a BottomNavigation component with three tab items.
 All tab items are having the `RouterLinkActive` directive applied which tracks whether the linked route is currently active.
 Please, note, that the `RouterLink` directive is applied on the header element itself, not on the tab item.
-This allows us to create a visual distinction for the header currently associated with an active route.
 If any of these links becomes active, the corresponding tab item will have its `selected` property set because of the binding to the `RouterLinkActive` directive's `isActive` property.
 This way the selected tab item will always stay synchronized with the current browser's address.

 The approach described above is used by the following sample to demonstrate routing using the BottomNavigation component: